 - Language skills are honed–students become better communicators

 - Cooperative learning is such a necessary part of this study

-- Many of the radio theatre play scripts I teach with are from previous eras–what a super way for students to learn about the past
+- Many of the radio theater play scripts I teach with are from previous eras–what a super way for students to learn about the past

 - It’s just plain fun!

-Although I use radio theatre in my drama classroom, but I am acquainted with several teachers who have used it in the language arts and social studies/ history classes as well.
+Although I use radio theater in my drama classroom, I am acquainted with several teachers who have implemented it in the language arts and social studies/ history classes as well.

 There are scripts of classic books (Sherlock Holmes, Oscar Wilde, H.G.
 Wells) and historical moments, some fictionalized.
 Today I found one about Abraham Lincoln.
 How great!